yonacwy/Odoo-Basic-App/README.md

 Error:Usage of attributes attrs and states are not supported from Odoo 17.0 onwards.

 Added the form view back and just deleted the attrs fields, its working.

+Fixed the form view in my_model_name_view.xml, working much better.